-For our registered clients who have been to us in the last 12 months, the out of hours supplement is:
+For our registered clients, the out of hours supplement is:

-For non-registered clients, or for those whose pet we have not seen in the last 12 months there is an extra £30 emergency supplement to the prices listed above.
+For non-registered clients, there is an extra £20 emergency supplement to the prices listed above.

 We understand that when your pet has been in danger, the last thing on your mind is how much the emergency vet visit is going to cost – you just want your treasured pet to get better and to have a full and successful recovery.